alshedivat/al-folio/_pages/about.md

 <b>Research and professional interests:</b> Algorithms, Operations Research, AI, Transportation.

 My passion lies in building a two-way bridge connecting research and practice.
-I firmly believe that the widening gap separating academic research in computational fields from real-world applications is sub-optimal.
-This gap is owed to the immense intellectual, technical and societal barriers in connecting the two.
+I firmly believe that the gap separating academic research in computational fields from real-world applications is sub-optimal.
+This gap is owed to the immense intellectual and societal barriers in connecting the two.
 On the other side of these barriers lies the dream I want to realize - **real-life challenges shaping the direction of research and fueling fundamental scientific and technological progress; and in turn, scientific and technological breakthroughs powering disruptions that change our world**.

 My work spans research in theoretical Computer Science to develop algorithms and insights, applied research to develop technologies, and taking research out of the lab to build products.